J-A-G-A-N/zig-plot/README.md

 # zig-plot-lib

 A simple plotting library in Zig that renders 2D plots and saves them as `.ppm` (P6) image files.
+This library is underdevelopment.

-This library allows you to:
+This library currently allows you to:
 - Draw points on a Cartesian coordinate system.
 - Save the plotted image in raw binary PPM format.
 - Time execution of drawing and saving steps.